christopherhaney/christopherhaney.github.io/posts/dlss.md

 5. The DGX supercomputer then compares the DLSS rendered image to the original image and sees how close it got, logging any errors and inconsistencies to improve future renders.
 6. Steps 2 through 5 are repeated tens of thousands of times until DLSS images are consistently close enough to the original image.
 At this point the AI model for the game is complete.
 An **AI model** is simply an algorithm that has been successfully trained to recognize patterns.
 In this case, the pattern involves what the game looks like (common color palettes and textures), various kinds of motion vectors that occur in normal gameplay and much more.
 7. This AI model is then put into the NVIDIA RTX GPU **drivers**, software that tells hardware how to communicate with the rest of the computer.
 This means that when a user installs or updates to the newest drivers, their NVIDIA RTX GPUs can now use this model to render the game using DLSS!
-8. The user enables DLSS in their supported game of choice.
+8. The user enables DLSS in-game.
 The game will now display at a high resolution while the GPU is rendering the game at a lower resolution, offering *huge* resolution *and* performance gains!

 In short, a supercomputer teaches itself how to take low resolution images of a game and **upscale** them into a much higher resolution.
 What it learns is then put into the end users' GPUs, which allows any NVIDIA RTX GPU to render the game at a low resolution but display the game at a high resolution.
 Better resolution *and* better performance have now been achieved simultaneously!